 How does it feel when you have planned so many things for your day, but you could not do them due to an error?
 An error can spoil your whole day’s plan and it can be even worse when you do not find its solution.
 The same thing happened to me.
 There were so many tasks assigned for the day but got an unexpected error on one of my WordPress websites.
 It showed blank white page on “wp-admin” and below error on “wp-login.php” page:

 “ERROR: Cookies are blocked due to unexpected output.
 For help, please see this documentation or try the support forums.”

-There is no fun of groping around without knowing the reason of the problem.
-The first step to find the solution of any problem is to understand its reason.
+There is no fun of groping around without knowing the reason for the problem.
+The first step to finding the solution to any problem is to understand its reason.
 The main reason for the above error in WordPress is that one of the active plugins or files like functions.php or any other theme file produces unexpected output, that results in a “headers already sent” warning and consequently preventing WordPress from setting the test cookie on the system.

 Update (September 2016): The updated Notepad++ no longer offers this feature so you would need to depend on your hosting company or a professional.
 If your hosting company isn’t helpful, we strongly recommend using siteground hosting.
 They will help with any issues like these.
 Click here to learn more about their plans.
 They also take care of site transfer so the process is completely hassle free.